zeroluck/docs/sources/admin-guide/deployment/rhel.md

-# Gluu Server Community Edition (CE) CentOS Configuration Guide
+# Gluu Server Community Edition (CE) RHEL Configuration Guide

 `chroot` is a pre-Docker OS level container technology.
 Like Docker, the `chroot` distribution includes a full linux distribution.
 As a file system based "jail", when you login to the Gluu Server from the host linux system, the `/` directory in the Gluu Server is actually `/home/gluu-server` on the host.